-Sec.
-D-1.
+- G. A carrier that offered individual health plans prior to January 1, 2010 may close its individual book of business sold prior to January 1, 2010 and may establish a separate community rate for individuals applying for coverage under an individual health plan on or after January 1, 2010. - Sec.
+A-5.
 24-A MRSA §2736-C, sub-§3, as corrected by RR 2001, c.
-1, §30, is amended to read:

-3. Guaranteed issuance and guaranteed renewal.
-Carriers providing individual health plans must offer all health plans approved by the Maine Individual High-risk Reinsurance Pool Association pursuant to section 3908, subsection 1 beginning on or after January 1, 2009 as a condition of offering individual health plans in this State.
-Carriers must meet the following requirements on issuance and renewal.

-A. Coverage issued through the Maine Individual High-risk Reinsurance Pool Association established pursuant to chapter 54 must be guaranteed to all residents of this State eligible for coverage pursuant to section 3910 other than those eligible without paying a premium for Medicare Part A. On or after January 1, 1998, such coverage must be guaranteed to all legally domiciled federally eligible individuals, as defined in section 2848, regardless of the length of time they have been legally domiciled in this State.
+1, §30, is amended to read: - 3.
+Guaranteed issuance and guaranteed renewal.
+Carriers providing individual health plans must offer all health plans approved by the Maine Individual High-risk Reinsurance Pool Association pursuant to section 3908, subsection 1 as a condition of offering individual health plans in this State.
+Carriers must meet the following requirements on issuance and renewal. - A. Coverage issued through the Maine Individual High-risk Reinsurance Pool Association established pursuant to chapter 54 must be guaranteed to all residents of this State other than those eligible without paying a premium for Medicare Part A. On or after January 1, 1998, such coverage must be guaranteed to all legally domiciled federally eligible individuals, as defined in section 2848, regardless of the length of time they have been legally domiciled in this State.
 Except for federally eligible individuals, such coverage need not be issued to an individual whose coverage was terminated for nonpayment of premiums during the previous 91 days or for fraud or intentional misrepresentation of material fact during the previous 12 months.
-When a managed care plan, as defined by section 4301-A, provides coverage a carrier may:

-(1) Deny coverage to individuals who neither live nor reside within the approved service area of the plan for at least 6 months of each year; and

-(2) Deny coverage to individuals if the carrier has demonstrated to the superintendent's satisfaction that:
+When a managed care plan, as defined by section 4301-A, provides coverage a carrier may: - (1) Deny coverage to individuals who neither live nor reside within the approved service area of the plan for at least 6 months of each year; and - (2) Deny coverage to individuals if the carrier has demonstrated to the superintendent's satisfaction that:

-(a) The carrier does not have the capacity to deliver services adequately to additional enrollees within all or a designated part of its service area because of its obligations to existing enrollees; and

-(b) The carrier is applying this provision uniformly to individuals and groups without regard to any health-related factor.
+- (a) The carrier does not have the capacity to deliver services adequately to additional enrollees within all or a designated part of its service area because of its obligations to existing enrollees; and - (b) The carrier is applying this provision uniformly to individuals and groups without regard to any health-related factor.